-Not all teas are made equally but there is a formula used that has been perfected over hundreds of years which ensures the perfect BRUU.
+Not all teas are made equal but there is a formula used that has been perfected over hundreds of years that ensures the perfect BRUU.

 The tea leaves are then left to wither in fresh air until they have lost about 50-65% of their weight in moisture.
 This is caused by the enzymes in the tea leaves reacting with the oxygen and helps to prepare the tea for the next stage.